Skip to main content

 Configuration guide

-Follow these steps to initialize and authorize your OBPM connector.1.
-Establishing connectivity
+Follow these steps to initialize and authorize your OBPM Connector.

-Share the details to and from Grand Central and OBPM as mentioned on the Network connectivity page for your chosen network connection.2.
-Environment configuration
+Share the details to and from Grand Central and OBPM as mentioned on the Network connectivity page for your chosen network connection.

 Set up the Azure Blob component as described in Azure Blob.
 You can obtain the Azure Blob variables by configuring Azure Blob.
 This is a mandatory component for this functionality.